birane012/birane012.github.io/README.md

 [Clic here to get B012_data dependency for your flutter project.](https://pub.dev/packages/b012_data)

-### For a class to consider like a B012_data entity, it must these five steps below :
+### For a class to consider like a B012_data entity, it must respect these five steps below :

     import 'package:b012_data/b012_disc_data.dart';
     import 'package:flutter/material.dart';